webplatform/docs/html/attributes/frameBorder/index.md

 no - No border is drawn.

 yes - Inset border is drawn.
 |Notes====Remarks===
 Invalid settings default to displaying borders.
+The frameborder attribute is obsolete.
+Use CSS border rules instead.

+eg.
+iframe[seamless]{border:none}
 |Import_Notes====Syntax===
 }}
 {{Related_Specifications_Section